Grom9941/TCP_Chat/README.md

 1. **Create** a socket.
 2. **Bind** to an address.
-3. **Listen** on a port, and wait for a connection to be established.
+3. **Listen** on a port and wait for a connection to be established.
 4. **Accept** the connection from a client.
 5. **Send/Recv** - the same way we read and write for a file.
 ---